Bibek199/VoxelNext_Projektarbeit/README.md

 ```

 Note: As VoxelNext models is already incorporated in OpenPCDet repository, some of the config. files needs to be manually placed into the OpenPCDet>tools>cfgs folder after cloning.
 The modified config. files are available in this repository. (for e.g config. file for training nuScenes Model for 3 classes and Kitti model.)
+We recommend to merge the "pcdet" and "tools" folder of this repository with the cloned and built OPenPCdet repository.

 ### Testing

 1. Change current directory to